 In the absence of any kind of national database of systems, the responsibility falls to the owner of the system to inform the local fire department about the location and type of PV on their buildings, preferably as soon as the system is installed and at the very latest when the emergency call is made.
 Here, the more information that can be shared with the department regarding the wire routing, setup, isolator switches, inverters and supply stations the better.
 The circuit distributor, switch box and meter cabinet should also be equipped with a “Caution: Voltage” sign, which can be found in a number of equipment shops across the UK.

 The danger posed by solar panels to fire crews is already a topic of much debate in the US.
-According to the Fire Protection Research Foundation, on average 215 fire fighters are injured in the US each year by electric shock while responding to calls.
-Though there is no evidence as to how many of these injuries directly relate to solar modules, such is the concern around the issue, that a legislative proposal is underway in the US fighting for an emblem to be placed on buildings where solar panels are attached to warn fire fighters against electrocution.
+According to the Fire Protection Research Foundation, on average 215 firefighters are injured in the US each year by electric shock while responding to calls.
+Though there is no evidence as to how many of these injuries directly related to solar modules, such as the concern around the issue, that a legislative proposal is underway in the US fighting for an emblem to be placed on buildings where solar panels are attached to warn firefighters against electrocution.

 “An average solar installation will produce several hundred volts between the modules and the inverters.
 For humans, anything over 120 volts can be deadly.
 Any contact with a burning system can therefore pose an extreme risk, particularly when the heat makes water pipes in the building burst, conducting the electricity,” said Daniel Heck, Marketing Director at Canadian Solar.